drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

 Fashion MNIST isn’t just a dataset; it’s a tool for the modern machine learning practitioner.
 It bridges the gap between the simplicity of MNIST and the complexity of real-world data, making it an invaluable resource for developing and testing image classification pipelines.
 Whether you’re exploring NNs for the first time or fine-tuning your skills as a seasoned researcher, Fashion MNIST has something to offer.

-# PART 2.
+# Part 2.
 Designing Dense Neural Networks: Lessons from Fashion MNIST

 Designing neural networks (NNs) is an art as much as it is a science.
 When faced with the challenge of classifying Fashion MNIST images, I needed a lightweight yet powerful architecture to handle the complexity of apparel images.
 Dense NNs, with their fully connected layers, were the perfect choice for this task.
-In this part, we’ll walk through:
+In this part, I’ll walk you through:

  - How dense NNs work and their role in image classification.
  - Designing an efficient architecture using activation functions and layers.
  - Practical lessons learned while optimising performance with Fashion MNIST.

-By the end, you’ll have a clear roadmap to build your own dense networks for image classification tasks.

-Let’s dive in!

-### Technical Explanation
-#### What is a Dense Neural Network?
+### Technical Explanation: What is a Dense Neural Network?
 Dense layers are the backbone of most NNs.
 Each neuron in a dense layer connects to every neuron in the previous layer, enabling the network to learn complex representations of the data.
 For image classification, dense layers translate features extracted by convolutional or pooling layers into class probabilities.
 While CNNs are often the star, dense layers are where the final decisions are made.
 Dense NNs were the perfect choice for this task because they excel at learning complex, high-level patterns from data.

 Here's why they fit well for Fashion MNIST: